Fifty Vinc: Music career

 On September 28, 2024, Vinc was the composer for the Flying Art Of Movement show by the Flying Steps and Red Bull, which opened the new SAP Garden in Munich.

 In October 2024, Vinc released the production music album Lost Relics through BMG Production Music, designed for the film and TV industry.

-For the Berlin-based dance crew Team Recycled, who appeared in Season 20 of the American talent show America’s Got Talent, Vinc composed custom music and sound design elements.
-A key part of the performance included a choreographed segment in the audience area, where dancers suddenly emerged from the crowd.
-The musical composition of this section – including the score, sound design, and transitions – was entirely created by Vinc.
-The work was developed in close collaboration with Jeff Jimenez, choreographer and creative director of Team Recycled, with the aim of precisely supporting the visual choreography.
-The performance concluded with a standing ovation from both the audience and the judges.
+For the Berlin-based dance group Team Recycled, which appeared in the 20th season of the U.S. talent show America’s Got Talent, Vinc composed several original pieces.
+The first work was created for the group's audition performance, in which the act stood out due to a musically accompanied movement from the main stage into the audience area.
+During this part of the broadcast, Vinc’s music—composed specifically for the scene—was featured and positively highlighted on air by judge Simon Cowell with the words "Music’s fantastic".
+Subsequently, Vinc also worked on the musical concepts for Team Recycled’s quarterfinal and final performances.
+The group received the Golden Buzzer from judge Howie Mandel in the quarterfinals, which granted them direct entry into the final of the season.
+The compositions used were specifically tailored to the choreography, lighting design, and cinematic staging of the performances.
+All pieces were created as original compositions and formed an integral part of the dance group’s acts as broadcast on U.S. television and via streaming.
+Vinc was thus involved as a composer and music producer in multiple appearances by Team Recycled on the show.

 Vinc is an official Power User of the Digital Audio Workstation (DAW) FL Studio as well as composer and sound designer for Amori Sounds, a Hip-Hop production music company and publisher from the Bronx, New York.

 Most of Vinc's works are managed and published by the music publishers Beatstars Publishing Worldwide and Sony Music Publishing.